jianhaoti/minimalistic-personal-page/blogPosts/max-flow-perturbations.md

 \end{equation}
 $$

-In particular, note that the factor $k\alpha$ counts of the number of edges between a cut, up to a scaling factor of $\alpha$.
+Note the term $k\alpha$ counts of the number of edges between a cut, up to a scaling factor of $\alpha$.
 However, for the same reason, minimality may be destroyed.
 Consider the case where we have a cut with a single edge of capacity $d$ in $G$, and a best min cut has capacity $c$ and $k$ edges.
 Therefore, $c\leq d$ in $G$.
 However, looking at the value of these cuts in $G+\alpha$, it is no longer true that the inequality

 $$
 \begin{equation}